-Awarded a CAPES Foundation scholarship, he received his Master of Music degree in Piano Performance from the Federal University of the Rio Grande do Sul State (UFRGS, 2004).
+Awarded a CAPES Foundation Scholarship, he later received his Master of Music degree in Piano Performance from the Federal University in the State of Rio Grande do Sul (UFRGS, 2004).
 He was then a teaching assistant for Piano Pedagogy, and among his published work is his dissertation on 20th Century Fugue and Brazilian composer Bruno Kiefer, completed under supervision of Dr. Any Raquel Carvalho and Dr. Cristina Capparelli Gerling.
-He was awarded in national piano competitions, and took master-classes with pianists Claude Helffer, Cristina Ortiz, Arnaldo Cohen, Kyoko Hashimoto, Dang Thai Son, among others.
-Before coming to Los Angeles, he was a student of pianist Vera Astrachan, in Sao Paulo, and a piano teacher at the School for Music and Fine Arts of the State of Parana (EMBAP), in Curitiba.
+He was awarded in national piano competitions, and took master-classes with pianists Claude Helfer, Cristina Ortiz, Arnaldo Cohen, Kyoko Hashimoto, Dang Thai Son, among others.
+Before coming to Los Angeles, he was a student of pianist Vera Astrachan, in São Paulo, and served as assistant faculty at the School for Music and Fine Arts of the State of Paraná (EMBAP), in Curitiba.

 In 2012 he received his Doctor of Musical Arts degree in Piano Performance from the Flora L. Thornton School of Music of the University of Southern California, as a student of Dr. Stewart L. Gordon.
 Honors include the Keyboard Ensemble Award (2011), recognition as one of the outstanding graduates from the Keyboard Studies Department (2012), as well as induction into the Pi Kappa Lambda National Music Honors Society, by the Eta Chapter of USC Thornton (2012).